June 9, 2025

 Amrish Puri had done almost 60 full-length plays.
 Some of Puri’s most notable roles were “Andha Yug,” where he played the character of Dhritarashtra, the Punjabi play “Kanak Di Balli,” “Rashomon,” based on Akira Kurosawa’s film of the same name, “Man is a Man,” a satirical comedy by Bertolt Brecht, “Aadhey Adhure,” where he played five roles: Sakharam Binder, Chup Court Chalu Hai!, and Girish Karnad’s Yayati, Hayavadan.

-In 1967, he acted in the American TV series “Maya,” produced by MGM, which marked the start of his screen career.
-His first film, Dev Anand’s “Prem Pujari,” came in 1971, followed by Aahat (1971), Reshma aur Shera (1971), Hulchul (1971), Sone ke Hath (1973), and Hindustan Ki Ksaam (1973).
+In 1967, he acted in the American TV series “Maya,” produced by MGM.
+It was a quite starty of his legendary screen career.
+His first Hindi film, Dev Anand’s “Prem Pujari,” came in 1971.
+He followed it by Aahat (1971), Reshma aur Shera (1971), Hulchul (1971), Sone ke Hath (1973), and Hindustan Ki Ksaam (1973).

 In 1973, he starred in Girish Karnad’s Kaadu (1973), with G. S. Nataraj and Nandini Bhaktavatsala.
 The film was a critical and commercial success.
 It also won the best film at the National Awards and the Filmfare Awards South.
 In 1974, he starred in the French-produced TV series Le soleil se lève à l’est (Sun Rises in the East), which was based on the life of Maharaja Ranjeet Singh.
+He worked with Shyam Benegal in Manthan (1976)” and “Bhumika (1977).”
+Some of his other films in this period include Jani Dushman (1979), Aakrosh (1980), Qurbani (1980), Dostana (1980), and Hum Panch (1980).

 The Era of Mogambo